Stanton may be dealt as part of Marlins fire sa...

 - News Article

-Stanton may be dealt as part of Marlins fire sale, with Giants reportedly favorites
+Stanton may be dealt as part of Marlins fire sale; Giants reportedly favorites

 Tweets